🌐 Network Fix

 • Select “Network Reset”

-Most users fix this issue using steps 1–3 (router restart or cable check).
+Most users fix this issue using steps 1–3.

-Advanced Fix (If the Error Keeps Returning)
+Advanced Fixes (If the Issue Keeps Returning)

 Disable Fast Startup